 Low-light and night photography follow the same basic fundamentals of photography but there are some techniques that are more prevalent and worth learning.
 You will mainly be working with slow shutter speeds, making it challenging for you to avoid blur from camera shake and vibration.
 Figuring out exposure and focusing are the other challenges in this kind of photography.
 This article will give you an introduction to the basic elements of low-light and night photography, and some additional tips.
+If you need a more general overview, then you should start with our Light for Landscape Photography guide first.

 Essential Gear for Shooting in Low-Light